A study published in the journal Cell Reports suggests that a ketogenic (high fat, low carb) diet may be helpful in treating the symptoms of gout.

 This is wonderful news for the more than 8 million people who are affected by gout in the United States and are looking for a natural treatment of symptoms.
 A ketogenic diet includes macro nutrient ratios of about 75% fat, 20% protein, and 5% carbs.
 Balance out the high fat content of this diet by including lots of low glycemic and non starchy vegetables like leafy greens, sprouts, and herbs.

 For expert guidance, Dr. Don Colbert has developed a modified ketogenic diet for weight loss, brain health, and the management of inflammation.
-Dr. Colbert’s Slender System is the fastest way to burn fat in 21 days.
+Dr. Colbert’s Keto Zone Diet is the fastest way to burn fat in 21 days.
 Sign up for free now by clicking here!